Balkan Romani

-Balkan Romani, Balkaniko Romanes, or Balkan Gypsy is a specific non-Vlax dialect of the Romani language, spoken by groups within the Balkans, which include countries such as Albania, Bosnia-Herzegovina, Bulgaria, Greece, Kosovo, North Macedonia, Serbia, Slovenia, Turkey etc. The Balkan Romani language is typically an oral language.
+Balkan Roma, Balkaniko Romanes, or Balkan Gypsy is a specific non-Vlax dialect of the Romani language, spoken by groups within the Balkans, which include countries such as Albania, Bosnia-Herzegovina, Bulgaria, Greece, Kosovo, North Macedonia, Serbia, Slovenia, Turkey etc. The Balkan Romani language is typically an oral language.

 History

-Most of the people who speak Balkan Romani are Romani themselves.
-Another meaning of the prefix rom is someone belonging to the Romani ethnicity.
-The Romani people are ultimately of Indian origin.
+Most of the people who speak Balkan Romani are Roma themselves.
+Another meaning of the prefix rom is someone belonging to the Roma ethnicity.
+The Roma are ultimately of Indian origin.
 Speakers of the Balkan Romani language have constantly migrated throughout the years into all parts of Europe.
 Since these speakers have migrated to different parts of Europe, new dialects have formed.
-Although the Romani people originated in India, they are now widespread throughout all of Europe.
+Although the Roma originated in India, they are now widespread throughout all of Europe.

 Dialects

 Balkan dialects, also known as Balkan I, are spoken in Albania, Bulgaria, Greece, Iran, North Macedonia, Moldova, Romania, Serbia, Turkey and Ukraine.
 This group includes inter alia Arli Romani (Greece, North Macedonia), Sepečides Romani (Greece, Turkey), Ursari Romani (Moldavia, Romania) and Crimean Romani (Ukraine).

 Zis dialects, also called Balkan II, are a distinct subdivision within the Balkan group.
 Bugurdži, Drindari and Kalajdži Romani are spoken in North Macedonia, Kosovo, Serbia and in northern and central Bulgaria.

 Elšík uses this classification and dialect examples (geographical information from Matras):